Flag of Sarawak: Symbolism

-The Raj of Sarawak flag (1870-1946) and First Sarawak state flag (1963-1973)
+The Raj of Sarawak flag (1870–1946) and First Sarawak state flag (1963–1973)

 The yellow background is said to represent the Malays and the red and black lines represent the Chinese and Dayak communities.
 The crown symbolises the Rajah of Sarawak and its five points stand for the five territorial divisions of the time.

-Today, these flags are still used by two separatist parties, Federal Bumi Kenyalang (FBK) and Parti Aspirasi Rakyat Sarawak (ASPIRASI, formerly State Reformation Party; STAR) as the propaganda of separation of the state from Malaysia, among other items they used during elections.
+Today, these flags are still used by two separatist parties, Parti Bumi Kenyalang (PBK) and Parti Aspirasi Rakyat Sarawak (ASPIRASI, formerly State Reformation Party; STAR) as a banner for pre-Malaysia Sarawak nationalism, among other items they used during elections.

-The "Trisakti" flag (1973-1988)
+The "Trisakti" flag (1973–1988)

 On the Trisakti flag, the blue triangle represents unity among the people of Sarawak, red represents courage and perseverance, and white represents honesty and purity.

-The current Sarawak state flag (1988-present)
+The current Sarawak state flag (1988–present)

 The nine-pointed star serves to represent the then nine divisions in the state, whilst the colour yellow denotes the importance of upholding the law, unity and stability in diversity.

 The red portrays courage and black is the symbol of the abundant natural resources that Sarawak possesses.

-Historical Sarawakian Flags
+Historical Sarawakian flags

 City, district and municipal flags

 Sarawak does not assign flags for its cities, districts and municipal areas.
 However, some local government authorities in the state have adopted their own flags.